Self-hating Jew: Controversy and criticism of the term

-The legitimacy of the term (in modern usage) remains controversial.
+The legitimacy of the term in modern usage remains controversial.
 According to the transdenominational Jewish platform My Jewish Learning: "Some scholars have claimed that by labeling another Jew self-hating, the accuser is claiming his or her own Judaism as normative–and implying that the Judaism of the accused is flawed or incorrect, based on a metric of the accuser's own stances, religious beliefs, or political opinions.
 By arguing with the label, then, the accused is rejecting what has been defined as normative Judaism.
-The term “self-hating” thus places the person or object labeled outside the boundaries of the discourse–and outside the boundaries of the community."
-Haaretz writes that the term is almost exclusively used today by the Jewish right against the Jewish left, and that within left-wing and liberal circles, is "usually considered a joke".
+The term 'self-hating' thus places the person or object labeled outside the boundaries of the discourse–and outside the boundaries of the community."
+Haaretz writes that the term is almost exclusively used today by the Jewish right against the Jewish left, and that within left-wing and liberal circles it is "usually considered a joke".
 Richard Forer, writing for The Huffington Post, rejects the legitimacy of the term as it is commonly used, calling them so divisive that they make tolerance and cooperation impossible, eradicating the possibility for genuine understanding.
 Forer writes: "The notion that any Jew who is dedicated to justice for all people harbors self-hatred defies common sense.
 Given the self-esteem it takes to stand for justice amidst fierce denunciation, a more accurate assessment is that these are self-loving Jews."